RLAlab/rlalab.github.io/content/authors/Mengyao Lu/_index.md

   #- Researchers
 ---

 Hi, I'm Mengyao from China.
-I am trying to explore the production of some nutrients by engineered Yarrowia lipolytica, like carbohydrates, proteins and lipids.
+I am trying to explore the production of some nutrients by engineered _Yarrowia lipolytica_, like carbohydrates, proteins and lipids.
 I am currently building a synthetic pathway for human milk oligosaccharides.
 Next may be the most valuable protein in human milk.
 Yes!
 We may be creating unrivaled baby formula!
 In my free time, I like to travel, chat with friends, and play the piano (some of my favorite songs).